 Ralph E. Hurlburt, Master Designer

-I have a had a lifelong interest in art and architecture.
+I have had a lifelong interest in art and architecture.
 I wrote a biography of Harold G. Stoner, an architect of Period Revival style homes where I live in San Francisco.
-I have always had an attraction to these romantic and art- filled Spanish Revival and Storybook designs from the 1920s.
-I was surprised to learn a few years ago from the excellent researchers at Legacy106 that the nephew of my great grandfather, Ralph Everett Hurlburt (1888-1942), had been creating the same style of homes in the same time period in San Diego.
-My Liggett relatives had always told me he was involved in real estate and insurance, but no one ever spoke of his architectural design talent.
+I have always had an attraction to these romantic and art-filled Spanish Revival and Storybook designs from the 1920s.
+I was surprised to learn a few years ago from Alexandra Wallace, an excellent researcher at Legacy106, that the nephew of my great grandfather, Ralph Everett Hurlburt (1888-1942), had been creating the same style of homes in the same time period in San Diego.
+My Liggett relatives had told me he was involved in real estate and insurance, but no one ever spoke of his architectural design talent.
 The City of San Diego considers him a Master Architectural Designer: “an important individual whose specific achievements and contributions to the economic, architectural and aesthetic development in San Diego are significant.”

 Ralph Everett Hurlburt was born in 1888 in Utica, Nebraska located in Seward County in Nebraska.
 His grandparents, George Frederick and Nancy Elizabeth Hurlburt, came from Harpersville, New York in Broom County.
 Ralph’s grandfather eventually moved the whole family to Northhampton, Peoria County, Illinois to develop a farm.
 After a failed attempt in the farming industry, George moved the family once more to Coal Hollow, Bartonville, Illinois here he took up coal mining and owned a small farm.
 Clifford’s family history in 1927 included this recollection, “I look back upon my boyhood days in old Coal Hollow, where we lived until I was thirteen years old and think what a carefree time we boys had.
 Father and mother were in very moderate circumstances; father was an excellent father and good provider and mother was a real mother and a most excellent cook.”
 George trained his sons, Clifford, Lewis, and Arthur how to construct solid buildings and they helped their father move to Nebraska to build a new homestead to farm wheat, about five miles south of Utica.
 Clifford wrote, “In 1872 we moved overland by teams to Nebraska and settled on the old homestead, where we stayed for ten years.
 The country was new and a wonderful place for boys.
 We worked hard, but played just as hard.
 We lived near where Beaver Creek and Blue River came together and fishing, hunting, and swimming was where we got busy when work was done.
 Father was a good general with his boys and never told them more than they could do if they applied themselves as they should.”
 A 1922 history of San Diego by Clarence Alan McGrew includes a biography of the Hurlburts, noting that Clifford “as a youth became very prolific in penmanship, and he is still a master of that style, probably one of the finest penmen in So.
 CA.”